RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

 In this example there are two variables:

-  * :tt:`username` - Your UCINetID
+  * :tt:`username` - Your UCInetID
-  * :tt:`labname` - The UCINetID of the CRSP lab owner:
+  * :tt:`labname` - The UCInetID of the CRSP lab owner:

-    * It is our UCINetID if you own CRSP Lab
+    * It is our UCInetID if you own CRSP Lab
-    * It is the UCINetID of your adviser, If you are a graduate student or post-doctoral researcher
+    * It is the UCInetID of your adviser, If you are a graduate student or post-doctoral researcher

-From your desktop or laptop, execute the following command replacing :tt:`username`  and :tt:`labname` with the appropriate UCINetID(s):
+From your desktop or laptop, execute the following command replacing :tt:`username`  and :tt:`labname` with the appropriate UCInetID(s):

 .. code-block::